 ⓘ Information card

-The judge does not usually decide whether or not your appeal has been allowed (successful) or dismissed (unsuccessful) at the hearing.
+The judge does not usually decide whether or not your appeal has been allowed (successful) or dismissed (unsuccessful) at the hearing itself.

-You will be informed of the outcome of your case in writing after some weeks (because of delays, this may also be months).
+You will be informed of the outcome of your case in writing after some weeks or, because of delays, even months.
 The judge may say in the hearing when you can expect to receive the decision.

 Positive decision

-If you receive a positive decision in your case, the Home Office may appeal.
-If they do not appeal, or they appeal and lose, the Home Office should reverse their decision and take the necessary next steps (such as granting you Refugee Status).
+If you receive a positive decision in your case, the Home Office may appeal the positive decision.
+If it does not appeal, or appeals and loses, the Home Office should reverse its decision and take the necessary next steps (such as granting you Refugee Status).

-If you are granted Refugee Status or Humanitarian Protection (see Asylum Decision page of the Right to Remain Toolkit for more information on this), you will have the right to work and claim benefits, access to mainstream housing, and the possibility of applying for family reunion.
+If you are granted Refugee Status or Humanitarian Protection (see the Asylum Decision page of the Right to Remain Toolkit), you will have the right to work, claim benefits, access mainstream housing, and the possibility of applying for family reunion.
 Your asylum support will generally be stopped within 28 days of you being granted status.

 Negative decision

-You may have other legal options available to you, such a fresh claim.
-See problem card and read the Right to Remain Toolkit section on Fresh Claims.
+You may have other legal options available to you, such as a fresh claim.
+See the problem cards below, and read the Right to Remain Toolkit section on Fresh Claims for more information.

 “Appeal Rights Exhausted”